-Defines some of the important words we use in this document.
+Explains some of the important words we use in this document.

-Certain words used have specific meanings, which might be different from the meaning they would have in general use.
-These words are shown in bold and listed below, together with an explanation of their meanings in relation to this plan.
+Certain words used in these Terms and Conditions have specific meanings, which might be different from the meaning they would have in general use.
+These words are shown below, together with an explanation of their meanings in relation to this plan.